 While some may fear the vastness of the sea, others may fear the life that lives in it, while others may fear the distance from land, so all fears are different.

 The terms aquaphobia and hydrophobia are sometimes used to describe thalassophobia.
-However, aquaphobia is actually the fear of bodies of water and floods.
-While hydrophobia develops in advanced stages of the phobia and can make a person afraid of water, so much so that they refuse to drink fluids.
+However, aquaphobia is the fear of bodies of water and floods.
+At the same time, hydrophobia develops in the advanced stages of the phobia and can make a person afraid of water, so much so that they refuse to drink fluids.

 Causes of thalassophobia

-Thalassophobia is a specific (or “isolated”) phobia, focused on key non-social factors.
-Among the causes we can list the following:
+Thalassophobia is a specific (or “isolated”) phobia focused on critical non-social factors.
+Among the causes, we can list the following:

 - We often read news reports of great white sharks, electric eels, or other dangerous marine predators attacking swimmers in the ocean.
-We have also seen documentaries of large squid being thrown ashore or dragged by fishermen.
-All of these sightings and reports can instill fear of the ocean.
+We have also seen documentaries of giant squid thrown ashore or dragged by fishers.
+All of these sightings and reports can instill fear of the sea.